mtornqvist/LegalObjects/README.md

 Legal Contract Project

 This is an experiment to create a structured language for legal documents.
-I will be strating with certain capital markets agreements as these are the ones I know best.
+I will start with certain capital markets documents as I know these best and as there would be ample scope for productivity improvements would such a language exist.